It was SO good. Seriously good. So good, that I went back two days later and got it again. (I rarely do that!)

 1 yellow bell pepper

-1 pound fresh tomatillos, husks removed
+1 pound fresh tomatillos, husks

 ½ bunch cilantro leaves, coarsely chopped